ustun/blog.ustunozgur.com/_posts/2015-12-12-two-urls-are-enough-for-everyone.md

 template layer of Django.
 It is much more powerful and the war scene nowadays is client side.
 You cannot enter this war with crippled templating solutions, you need the full power of a good language.
-At the time, the url routing layer of Django and similar solutions seemed same.
+At the time, the url routing layer of Django and similar solutions seemed safe.

 The tides have changed there too.
 Now, you need just two endpoints: One for serving the initial HTML, one for the API endpoints.
 This is the essence of